-Man Facing 9 Charges After Double-fatal Downtown Minneapolis Shootout
+Man Facing 9 Charges in Double-fatal Downtown Minneapolis Shootout

 A St. Paul man has been formally charged in connection to the shooting outside a downtown Minneapolis nightclub that killed two people and wounded several others.